I am a Leverhulme Early Career Fellow in the Faculty of Philosophy at The University of Cambridge.

 I work in the philosophy of mind broadly construed, including the relevance of both cognitive science and metaphysics to questions concerning the mind.
 It is my view that we cannot understand the mind without drawing on both science and metaphysics, and understanding the relation between them.

-I have used empirical work to address questions concerning the nature of attention and its relationship to consciousness.
-This research includes investigating the assumptions and presuppositions made about these faculties by cognitive scientists.
+In my previous work, I have used empirical research to address questions concerning the nature of attention and its relationship to consciousness.
+I am especially interested in investigating the assumptions and presuppositions made about attention by cognitive scientists.

-Some of this work was co-authored with Professor Bilge Sayim, a visual psychologist at the University of Bern.
+Some of this work on attention was co-authored with Professor Bilge Sayim, a visual psychologist at the University of Bern.

 I also have research interests in metaphysics and the philosophy of science more broadly.
 I have worked on powers theories of properties, and on scientific terms.
 For more details about my work, please see my Papers.